seanmiddleditch/libtelnet/README.md

    Note that in PROXY mode libtelnet will do no processing of its own for you.

+* TELNET_EV_ENABLE_US / TELNET_EV_DISABLE_US / TELNET_EV_ENABLE_HIM / TELNET_EV_ENABLE_HIM

+   Triggered when the server alters the state of a telopt for the application.
+ENABLE_US is triggered when the server sends WILL and receives DO, DISABLE_US is triggered when the server receives an arbitrary DONT after enabling an option.

+   ENABLE_HIM is triggered when the server sends DO and receives a WILL.
+DISABLE_HIM is triggered when a telopt is remotely enabled but we sent a DONT.

+   These are triggered in addition to TELNET_EV_WILL / WONT / DO / DONT.

 * TELNET_EV_SUBNEGOTIATION

    Triggered whenever a TELNET sub-negotiation has been received.